 \section{Abstract}

 We propose a new class of mathematical structures called \emph{$(m,n)$-semirings} (which generalize the usual semirings), and describe their basic properties.
-We also define partial ordering, and generalize the concepts of congruence, homomorphism, ideals, etc., for $(m,n)$-semirings.
-Following earlier work by Rao~\cite{SRaoAlgeb2008}, we consider a system as made up of several components whose failures may cause it to fail, and represent the set of systems algebraically as an $(m,n)$-semiring.
-Based on the characteristics of these components we present a formalism to compare the fault tolerance behaviour of two systems using our framework of a partially ordered $(m,n)$-semiring.
+We define partial ordering and generalize the concepts of congruence, homomorphism, etc., for $(m,n)$-semirings.
+Following earlier work by Rao~\cite{SRaoAlgeb2008}, we consider systems made up of several components whose failures may cause it to fail, and represent the set of such systems algebraically as an $(m,n)$-semiring.
+Based on the characteristics of these components, we present a formalism to compare the fault-tolerance behavior of two systems using our framework of a partially ordered $(m,n)$-semiring.